mai-thao/redis-playground/README.md

 Before starting the app, you must have a Redis server running.
 Start the Redis server by using the `docker-compose.yml` file.
 I have another repo about Docker [here](https://github.com/mai-thao/docker-playground) if you want to learn more.

-Executing `docker-compose up -d` on the terminal spins up a Docker container that runs a basic Redis server on port 6379
+Executing `docker compose up -d` on the terminal spins up a Docker container that runs a basic Redis server on port 6379

 * `-d` option is for detached mode, which runs the container in the background